PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 - `timestamp`: every [Subscription Message](#a-subscription-message) must include a timestamp field
   - Its type can be: `uint64_t` (currently the only one used), `uint32_t`, `uint16_t` or `uint8_t`.
   - The unit is always microseconds, except for in `uint8_t` where the unit is in milliseconds.
-  - A log writer must make sure to log messages often enough to be able to detect **wrap-arounds** (when the timestamp overflows the data type and goes back to 0)
-  - Also, the log reader must handle wrap-arounds (and take into account dropouts).
   - The timestamp must always be monotonic increasing for a message series with the same `msg_id`.
+  - Optionally, when using a small timestamp datatype such as `uint8_t`, the log writer must make sure to log messages often enough to be able to detect **wrap-arounds** (when the timestamp overflows the data type and goes back to 0)
+  - In that case, the log reader must handle wrap-arounds as well, and take into account dropouts.
 - `_padding{}`: field names that start with `_padding` (e.g. `_padding[3]`) should not be displayed and their data must be ignored by a reader.
   - These fields can be inserted by a writer to ensure correct alignment.
-  - If the padding field is the last field, then this field will not be logged, to avoid writing unnecessary data.
+  - If the padding field is the last field, then this field may not be logged, to avoid writing unnecessary data.
   - This means the `message_data_s.data` will be shorter by the size of the padding.
   - However the padding is still needed when the message is used in a nested definition.